girobusan/latid/docs/en/settings_json.md

 will be used instead.

 ### date_aware_generation
-Optional.
 Boolean: is date aware generation on or off.
-Date awareness means? that files with date in future will be excluded from generation.
-You should not set this setting directly (for now, as of v1.10.1).
+You should not set this option in config file, it's used internally and can be read programmatically from `settings` object.
+Date awareness means that files with date in future will be excluded from generation.

 ## themes
      "themes" :{